-This unit is equipped with hydraulic leveling jacks with automatic control.
-These jacks can be operated by the fully automatic method or the manual method.
-In either case, the jacks work in pairs: front, right side, left side, and rear.
-Before extending, using either method, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
-The park brake needs to be set, either manually or automatically.
+This unit is equipped with touch control hydraulic leveling jacks.
+The jacks work in pairs: front, right side, left side, and rear.
+Before extending, the engine must be off, the ignition switch must be in the "ACC" position, and the transmission must be in park.
+The parking brake needs to be set and the tires blocked securely.